How to Color Correct Video Efficiently in Premiere Pro

 4. Adjust white balance/color temperature

-5. Re- using power masks, power windows or regular masks depending on the application
+5. Re-lighting using masks, power windows or regular masks depending on the application

-6. Add gradients, diffusions or lens filter type effects
+6. Add gradients, diffusions or lens filter effects

 7. Add vignettes